halesoysters/UFO-Sightings/README.md

 ![header](images/filter_search.png)  ![header](images/filter_code.png)

-Through the `d3.selectAll()` function, when a change takes place to the HTML DOM element with the id tag, the function function updateFilters() is triggered:
+Through the `d3.selectAll()` function, when a change takes place to the HTML DOM element with the id tag, the function updateFilters() is triggered:

 ![header](images/conlsole_log.png)